CAFAudit/audit-service/Kafka Vertica Scheduler Upgrade.md

 	####### 5.2.1 Audit Scheduler Rows.
 	Existing audit scheduler schemas can be identified by the *auditscheduler_* prefix followed by the tenantId.

-	For each of the tenants recorded in step 5.1 and using DbVisualizer, remove each audit scheduler schema by right clicking on the schema name under Schemas in the object tree and select the *Drop Schema...* option.
-Make sure you check *Cascade Objects* on the resulting dialog before clicking on Execute.
+	For each of the tenants that has a schema with the *auditscheduler_* prefix, use DbVisualizer to remove each schema by right clicking on the schema name under Schemas in the object tree and select the *Drop Schema...* option.
+Make sure you check *Cascade Objects* on the resulting dialog before clicking on *Execute*.
 Then click *Yes* to confirm.

 	####### 5.2.2 Tenant Rows.
 	Existing tenant related schemas can be identified by the *account_* prefix followed by the tenantId.

-	####### 5.2.2.1 Schemas.
+	####### 5.2.2.1 Tenant Tables.
+	Each tenant related schema will comprise a number of tables.
+These include one or more application specific audit tables for storing audit event information as well as a table for storing rejection events.
+The application audit tables are identified by a *Audit* prefix and appended with the application name.
+The rejection table is named kafka_rej.

-	For each of the tenants recorded in step 5.1 and using DbVisualizer, remove each tenant related schema by right clicking on the schema name under Schemas in the object tree and select the *Drop Schema...* option.
-Make sure you check *Cascade Objects* on the resulting popup before clicking on Execute.
-Then click *Yes* to confirm.
+	For each of the tenants recorded in step 5.1, both their application audit and kafka rejection tables need removed.
+Using DbVisualizer, right click on the table under the tenant related schema and select the *Drop Table...* option.
+Click on *Execute* and then *Yes* to confirm.

 	####### 5.2.2.2 Tenant per Application Rows.
 	Tenant per application rows also need removed as part of the clean-up task for all tenants recorded in step 5.1.
-Using DbVisualizer, right click on the *tenantApplications* table under the *AuditManagement* schema in the object tree and select the *Empty Table...* option.
+Using DbVisualizer, right click on the *TenantApplications* table under the *AuditManagement* schema in the object tree and select the *Empty Table...* option.
 Then click *Execute* on the resulting dialog followed by *Yes* to confirm.

 6. Register tenants.